American Airlines Flight 77: Crash

-In all, there were 189 deaths at the Pentagon site, including 125 in the Pentagon building in addition to the 64 on board the aircraft.
-Passenger Barbara Olson was en route to a recording of the TV show Politically Incorrect.
-A group of three 11-year-old children, their chaperones, and two National Geographic Society staff members were also on board, embarking on an educational trip west to the Channel Islands National Marine Sanctuary near Santa Barbara, California.

-The fatalities at the Pentagon included 55 military personnel and 70 civilians.
+The fatalities in the Pentagon included 55 military personnel and 70 civilians.
 Of those 125 killed, 92 were on the first floor, 31 were on the second floor, and two were on the third.
 Seven Defense Intelligence Agency civilian employees were killed while the Office of the Secretary of Defense lost one contractor.
-The U.S. Army suffered 75 fatalities – 53 civilians (47 employees and six contractors) and 22 soldiers – while the U.S. Navy suffered 42 fatalities – nine civilians (six employees and three contractors) and 33 sailors.
+The US Army suffered 75 fatalities – 53 civilians (47 employees and six contractors) and 22 soldiers – while the US Navy suffered 42 fatalities – nine civilians (six employees and three contractors) and 33 sailors.
 Lieutenant General Timothy Maude, an Army deputy chief of staff, was the highest-ranking military officer killed at the Pentagon; also killed was retired Rear Admiral Wilson Flagg, a passenger on the plane.
 LT Mari-Rae Sopper, JAGC, USNR, was also on board the flight, and was the first Navy Judge Advocate ever to be killed in action.
 Another 106 were injured on the ground and were treated at area hospitals.

 On the side where the plane hit, the Pentagon is bordered by Interstate 395 and Washington Boulevard.
 Motorist Mary Lyman, who was on I-395, saw the airplane pass over at a "steep angle toward the ground and going fast" and then saw the cloud of smoke from the Pentagon.
 Omar Campo, another witness, was on the other side of the road: